We are preparing our weekend for the European Heritage Days around Royan

 On the occasion of the European Heritage Days, visits to several major sites in the region are Free.

-• The Regulus Caves : we rediscover the history of the troglodyte dwellings of Meschers during a completely independent visit
+• On Regulus Caves : we rediscover the history of the troglodyte dwellings of Meschers-sur-Gironde during a completely independent visit.

 • Le Coubre lighthouse : we climb the 300 steps of the lighthouse to enjoy the 360 view of the Côte Sauvage and the bay of Bonne Anse.
 A panorama that we never tire of!

-• Le Fâ site : a weekend of activities awaits us with participatory workshops and demonstrations in addition to the guided tours.
+• Le Fâ site : a weekend of activities awaits us with participatory workshops and demonstrations in addition to guided tours of the archaeological site.
+The program highlights the daily life of the Gallo-Romans through objects, pottery, games and cosmetics, but also Roman engineering with its construction techniques and ingenious inventions.

-• Le Seagull Train : for the occasion, we travel on board different vehicles; diesel locomotives, steam locomotives but also 3rd class passenger trains from the beginning of the XNUMXth century, at a reduced rate.
+• Le Seagull Train : for the occasion, we travel aboard different vehicles; diesel locomotives, steam locomotives but also 3rd class passenger trains from the beginning of the XNUMXth century, at a reduced price.
+At Chaillevette station, we visit the repair workshop and discover vehicles classified as Historic Monuments.

 Should you book your visits in advance?